timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Predictive.md

 ##### Constructor Average Finishing Position
 In the same way, constructor average finishing position may be a better metric of constructor quality, which is already considered to be a potential predictor above.

-##### Average Qualifying lap time
+##### Q1 Qualifying Lap Time
 Qualifying lap time did not make sense to include in the inferential model as it held little theoretical value.
 Qualifiying lap time as a significant model term (after controlling for the grid position earned) will simply tell you "fast tends to win", which I think is safe to assume would not even satisfy a 5 year old.
 However, such a direct proxy of "fast car" will likely be valuable in predicting future race outcomes in the time between the Saturday and Sunday races.

-The average is used because
-* Eliminations mean that Q2 and Q1 data are missing for many drivers in each race
-* Gets around rule changes in the past where only a single qualifying lap was used, which creates "missing" Q2 and Q1 data that cannot be simply imputed by using the max value (as you could reasonably do for missing actual Q2/Q1 data)
-* For drivers where Q2 and Q1 data are present, an average provides a more robust estimate of their speed

-##### Q3 Qualifying Lap Time
-While the average provides more robust estimates of a car's speed in qualifying, using just Q3 may provide a more valid, even comparison in car speeds, since Q2 and Q1 are slightly different from Q3 in that less cars are on the track.

-I think it's worth using both to try and get a better estimate and capture the "fast car" construct.
+Q1 is used because it is common across all drivers.
+Eliminations mean that Q2 and Q3 data are missing for many drivers in each race.
+Also, in Q2 and Q3, drivers race with fewer cars on the track and are subject to tactical decisions like what tires to use (that may need to be reused in the real race).
+Hence, taking an average does not measure drivers who only have Q1 data on the same playing field as those who advance to later qualifying rounds.

+##### Not considered due to missing data

+Different strategies create different race dynamics, juggling the need to overtake with faster speeds of the car.
+Pit strategy may be useful for predicting 2nd place finishes.
+Pit strategy was posited to be important in the inferential task but ultimately could not be used as data only existed from 2011.

+However, even though the task now extends to the period where pit data is available, pit data will still be entirely absent in the training set.
+Hence, pit strategy and any other pit-stop based feature cannot be used.

-#### Non-time invariant variables that might otherwise be useful
+#### Non-time invariant variables that are hence not considered
 * Driver - Drivers retire, and new drivers join F1 all the time
 * Circuit - Circuits are added and removed all the time
 * Average Laptime - A great lap time in the past is a horrible lap time now, due to improvements in cars, driver skill, etc.